-At St Cecilia's Catholic School we are committed to learning together within an environment that reflects the Gospel values.
+At St Cecilia's Catholic School

+we are committed to learning together

+within an environment that reflects the Gospel values.

 God of Love, Bless our school.

 Teach us to respect others and your Creation.

 Encourage us to be our best.

 Inspire us to treat others the way we want to be treated.

 Lead us to help people in need.

 Be with us as we celebrate the many gifts you have given us.

-St Cecilia, pray for us The school abides by the Privacy Act 1988.
-Information collected by the school is used only for school purposes, and stored in a secure location.
+St Cecilia, pray for us.